Ballroom shooting victims planned for night of fun, dancing

 Phung, the singer, remembered Tom as "very friendly, outgoing," and said that in addition to her passion for dance, she would also frequently perform karaoke at the venue.

 Tom's family said that after she was wounded at the Star Ballroom, she was hospitalized in critical condition.
-She died Sunday.
+She died on Jan.
+22.

 XIUJUAN YU